 A Carson & Barnes Circus Memory

-I HAD JUST BEGUN TO WRITE my memoir about life with Harry when clarinetist Jim George purchased a couple of Harry’s CDs on Amazon and we had an enjoyable email exchange about his days of playing with Ringling Bros. and Barnum & Bailey Circus (RB&BB) when it was in San Diego.
+I HAD JUST BEGUN TO WRITE my memoir about my life with legendary Chicago drummer Harry Brabec when clarinetist Jim George purchased a couple of Harry’s CDs on Amazon and we had an enjoyable email exchange about his days of playing with Ringling Bros. and Barnum & Bailey Circus (RB&BB) when it was in San Diego.
 I had never thought about how hard circus music was on a reed man’s lips, but I could understand how the thrill of playing would make it worthwhile.

 Harry would have given up payment for the privilege of performing just once with the RB&BB Circus, but that opportunity never came his way.
 Having played his first circus when he was in high school and falling in love with that kind of music, he was thrilled to be a part of the Windjammers Circus Band in his later years of life.
 He was never happier than he was the day he was invited to sit in with the Carson & Barnes Circus band as it warmed up for the performance.
 This was also the most memorable circus I ever saw.